What’s France famous for?

 The two largest automaking companies in the country are PSA Group and Renault.
 PSA Groups owns Citroen, Peugeot and Opel/Vauxhall while Renault also owns Dacia, Alpine and Renault Samsung Motors.

-The French have managed to convince the world that they are extraordinary cooks.
+The French are renowned as extraordinary cooks.
 This is why you expect any restaurant in France to be extremely classy and serve delicious meals.
 And famous chefs like Alain Passard, Anne-Sophie Pic, Michel Guérard, and the late Paul Bocuse are the reason why.

 France is also known for its gourmet and sometimes weird dishes.
 And also for french fries, which don’t really have anything to do with France.
 But Croque monsieur, Bisque, Foie Gras, Rillettes, Coq au vin, Bœuf bourguignon, Ratatouille and Bouillabaisse are all staples of French cuisine.